 If a claim has been filed, the petition will be filed in the court where the personal injury lawsuit is taking place.

-The petition is required to be verified and contain full disclosure of all information that bears upon the reasonableness of the agreement or compromise.
-The information which must be included in the petition includes:
+The petition must be verified and contain full disclosure of all information that bears upon the reasonableness of the agreement or compromise.
+This includes:

 - Name, date of birth, age, and sex of the minor child;

-- Relationship of Petitioner (person filing petition) to minor;
+- Relationship of Petitioner (person filing petition) to the minor;

 - Description of the nature of the claim, including whether a claim has been filed, is pending, or is the result of a judgment;